nxp-mcuxpresso/mcuxsdk-doc/develop/application/application_development.md

 1. Reconfig CMake

-   For example, the hello_world example CMakelists.txt is defined in "examples/demo_apps/hello_world".
+   For example, the hello_world example CMakeLists.txt is defined in "examples/demo_apps/hello_world".
 Inside it, there are 2 optional included reconfig.cmake, like

    ```cmake
    include(${SdkRootDirPath}/examples/demo_apps/reconfig.cmake OPTIONAL)